JoshiGaurav11/CompSoftwaresTutorials/Tutorials/Gaussian.md

     - The manipulate settings box will also appear automatically after pasting on left bottom, If not then we can get it by going to Settings &rarr; Toolbars &rarr; Manipulate Settings.
     - Once the rings are apart we need metal in the middle; remove the fragment selection by going to select &rarr; select none or Ctrl-Shift-A.
-    - Rotate the rings such that they cover each other fully (eclipse); now click on the Draw tool and change element to osmium from the draw setting on left select any one of the atom in the middle of the ring.
+    - Click on the Draw tool and change element to osmium from the draw setting on left and then select any one of the dummy atom in the middle of the ring.

       Figure 3